joepurdy/purdybot/README.md

 ### Scripting

-An example script is included at `scripts/example.coffee`, so check it out to get started, along with the [Scripting Guide](scripting-docs).
+Purdybot's default scripts are located in the `scripts/` directory, so check them out to get started, along with the [Scripting Guide](scripting-docs).

 For many common tasks, there's a good chance someone has already one to do just